 The examples given in figure 1.3 are two-dimensional representations.
 It is therefore still necessary to generalize these concepts to three-dimensional space.
 In three dimensions, the crystal lattices are formed by the translation of a three-dimensional elementary cell which is called the unit cell of the lattice (figure 1.4).
-The crystal lattices can be classified according to the operations of rotational symmetry, reflection and inversion with respect to a point which it is possible to apply to the elementary unit cell of the lattice.
-These symmetry operations lead to the existence of fourteen different lattices, called Bravais lattices, which are shown in Figure 1.4.
-These fourteen Bravais lattices can be further broken down into seven crystalline systems (triclinic, monoclinic, orthorhombic, tetragonal, rhombohedral, hexagonal and cubic) by considering the way in which space is paved by the elementary unit cell.
+The crystal lattices can be classified according to the operations of rotational symmetry, reflection and inversion with respect to a point which it is possible to apply to the elementary unit cell of the lattices, called Bravais lattices, which are shown in Figure 1.4.
+These fourteen different lattices can be further broken down into seven crystalline systems (triclinic, monoclinic, orthorhombic, tetragonal, rhombohedral, hexagonal and cubic) by considering the way in which space is paved by the elementary unit cell.
 For some of these seven crystalline systems, there may be different types of lattices (P, C, I or F), which correspond to the different patterns of filling of the elementary unit cell with particles.